boryspaulewicz/bhsdtr/Readme.md

 parameters, and the model can be extended by using automatically generated human-readable Stan code as a template.

+The SDT model is supplemented with a general hierarchical linear regression structure thanks to a novel parametrization which is described in this non peer-reviewed [preliminary paper](inst/preprint/luxsdt.pdf).

 ### Prerequisites

 All you need is a fairly up-to-date version of R.